Handle compromised long-term and short-term Amazon Bedrock API keys

 -

 To reset a key using the API, send a ResetServiceSpecificCredential request with an IAM endpoint.
-You can use the following code snippet to reset a key, replacing ${ServiceSpecificCredentialId}
+You can use the following code snippet to reset a key, replacing ${ServiceSpecificCredentialId} with the value returned when you created the key.

 import boto3